R23111/telescope-assignment/README.md

 ## LLM Operator Support

 To use rules involving a `"LLM"` operator, you must configure access to a language model provider.
-For instance, using [OpenRouter.ai]:
+For instance, using [OpenRouter.ai](https://openrouter.ai):

 1. Sign up at https://openrouter.ai
 2. Obtain your API key